AbbassHazimeh/Mayyel-Sawbna/README.md

 # Mayyel Sawbna

-Mayyel Sawbna is a web-based project designed to [brief description of project purpose, e.g., connect users with services, provide information, or any other core goal].
-The project is built using **HTML, CSS, and JavaScript** and aims to provide an intuitive and interactive user experience.
+Mayyel Sawbna is a web application built with **PHP** that [brief description of project goal, e.g., manages user data, handles content, or provides a service].
+It uses **MySQL** for data storage and provides a dynamic, server-driven experience.

 ---